ramirocabral/aws-solutions-architect-associate-notes-SAAC03/computing/Lambda.md

 ### Lambda authorizer
 - Send additonal info based of bearer token or request context
-- Is useful because you can skip having too lookup users inside of your function  (you pass the user data)
+- Is useful because you can skip having to lookup users inside of your function (you pass the user data)
 - Dont pass credentials!
 (Though you could)

 ## Compute Power